sodadata/docs/soda-cloud/anomaly-dashboard.md

 3. Continue the remaining steps to add your new data source, then **Test Connection**, if you wish, and **Save** the data source configuration.
 Soda begins profiling the datasets according to your **Profile** configuration while the algorithm uses the first measurements collected from a scan of your data to begin the work of identifying patterns in the data.
 4. After approximately five days, during which Soda's machine learning studies your data, you can navigate to the **Dataset** page for a dataset you included in profiling.
 Click the **Anomalies** tab to view the issues Soda automatically detected.
 5. (Optional) Consider setting up a notification for any of the automated anomaly detection checks in the dashboard; see [Add anomaly notification](#add-anomaly-notifications).
 6. (Optional) If you wish, you can adjust the time of day that the daily anomaly detection scan definition runs to collect its measurements.
-To do so, navigate to ...
+To do so, navigate to the **Scans** dashboard, then, for the scan definition that runs daily for your anomaly detection dashboard updates, click the stacked dots at right and select **Edit Scan Definition**.
+Adjust the time of day as you wish, then **Save**.

-### Add an anomaly dashboard to an existing dataset
+### Activate an anomaly dashboard to an existing dataset

 Use the following procedure to activate the anomaly detection dashboard for an existing dataset in a data source you already connected to your Soda Cloud account via the Soda-hosted agent.